-Rental income, including fixed rental uplifts, from properties leased out under an operating lease is recognised in profit or loss on a straight-line basis over the term of the lease.
-Lease incentives being offered to lessees to enter into a lease, such as an initial rent-free period or a cash contribution to fit-out or similar costs, are an integral part of the net rental income and are therefore recognised on the same straight-line basis.
+Rental income, including fixed rental uplifts, from properties leased out under an operating lease is recognized in profit or loss on a straight-line basis over the term of the lease.
+Lease incentives being offered to lessees to enter into a lease, such as an initial rent-free period or a cash contribution to fit-out or similar costs, are an integral part of the net rental income and are therefore recognized on the same straight-line basis.
 Contingent rents, being lease payments that are not fixed at the inception of the lease, for example turnover rents, are recorded as income in the periods in which they are earned.
+Refer to note 32.1 for accounting policy on leases.